-The Cincy real estate scene includes the Blue Ash, Montgomery, and Walnut Hills office submarkets.
-With a metropolitan population of over 2.1 million people, the economy is driven by a mix of Fortune 500 companies including those in the financial services, manufacturing, and food & beverage industries, generating a strong demand in the Cincinnati office market for white-collar employment.
+Cincinnati’s real estate scene includes the Norwood, Montgomery, and Evanston submarkets.
+With a metropolitan population of over 2.1 million people, the economy is driven by a mix of Fortune 500 companies including those in the financial services, manufacturing, and food & beverage industries, generating a strong demand for white-collar employment.

-As of mid-2017, the Greater Cincinnati office market encompasses nearly 33 million square feet of existing office space in properties larger than 50,000 square feet.
-Cincinnati has an abundance of highly-trained workers in the science, business, and management disciplines, which creates consistently high demand for office space.
+As of mid-2017, the Greater Cincinnati market encompasses nearly 33 million square feet of office space in properties larger than 50,000 square feet.
+The city has an abundance of highly trained workers in the science, business, and management disciplines, which creates consistently high demand for office space.

 Cincinnati, OH Office Inventory Description

 Cincinnati is located along the banks of the Ohio River and lies midway between the cities of Pittsburgh, Pennsylvania and Cairo, Ill.
 With a gross metropolitan product of $119 billion annually, there is dynamic demand for Class A office space in the metro area.
-Nearly 46% of the office space in Cincinnati is Class A or A+, with Class B office product adding another 53% of inventory to the Cincinnati commercial real estate market.
+Nearly 46% of the office space is Class A or A+, with Class B product adding another 53% to the inventory.

-The Downtown Cincinnati office submarket is seeing some of the strongest demand for Class A office space in the city.
-Located along the northern bank of the Ohio River, between I-71 and I- 75, this neighborhood is home to trophy properties like the Atrium Two building, 36 East 7th Street, and the Great American Tower at Queen City Square on East 4th Street.
+Downtown Cincinnati, located along the northern bank of the Ohio River, between I-71 and I-75, is home to trophy properties like the Atrium Two building, 36 East 7th Street, and the Great American Tower at Queen City Square on East 4th Street.

-Another suburban Cincinnati office market that sees strong demand for space is the Sharonville office submarket.
-Located along I-75 just north of Cincinnati, this area is home to Class A office property such as the Spectrum Office Tower, the Sharonview Corporate Center, and Summit Woods I at 100 East Business Way.
+Another suburban Cincinnati office market that sees strong demand is the Sharonville submarket.
+Located along I-75 just north of the city, this area is home to Class A buildings such as the Spectrum Office Tower, the Sharonview Corporate Center, and Summit Woods I at 100 East Business Way.